To open the initial Generate HDL dialog box from Filter Designer, do the following:

 not apply to the copy and do not update the Generate HDL dialog box.

-The naming convention for the copied object is
+The name of the copied filter object by default is

-filter object.
-This naming convention is reflected in the filter Name and
+This is reflected in the filter Name field.
+Likewise,

 is reflected in the File name field on the Test